renaudll/maya-mock/README.md

 tox -e unit-py2.7
 ```

-You can also pass arguments to your tests with the `--` flag.
+You can also pass additional arguments to your tests with the `--` flag.
 For example, here's how to run a single test named `test_node_shape_transform_melobject` in python-2.7:

 ```bash